New lottery scholarship rules hit black students hardest

 * A few dozen students didn't disclose race.
 Income is not one of the criteria for the lottery scholarship, but it is available because a common application form used for various grant and scholarship programs includes family income.
 The figures here aren't necessarily verified against tax records as are all those in programs where income is a criteria.

-While the new rules brought overall reductions in both applications and awards, the figures show that blacks were disproportionately affected.
+While the new rules brought overall reductions in both applications and awards, but the figures show that blacks were disproportionately affected.
 That was predictable, given the historical racial gap in standardized test performance.
 For blacks, 59 percent of the reduced group of applicants won scholarships.
 Among whites, the figure was 90 percent.

 Income is also a predictor of academic performance.
 The average family income of all black applicants was $33,571, compared with $85,358 for all white applicants.
 Among award winners, the average black family income was $42,387 and for whites it was $94,405.